 See What Job Seekers are Saying About Our Excellent Builder

-Tips for your Microsoft Word Resume
+5 Tips for your Microsoft Word resume

 1. Make sure your formatting is consistent.

 The easy way to check your layout is to display all the formatting marks for your resume.
-Just go to the “home” tab of your Microsoft Word screen and click the paragraph icon:
+Just go to the “home” tab of your Microsoft Word screen and click the paragraph icon.

 Now you’ll see how tabs, spaces and paragraph returns are used in your document.
 Make sure your formatting is consistent throughout, and when you’re ready to save the document, click the paragraph icon again to return to normal view.

-2. Stick with simple formatting.
+2. Stick with a straightforward layout.